cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/practice_problems/week1.md

 ### Problem Description

-Given a time as input in `hh:mm:ss` format, print the otal number of minutes which have passed in the day.
+Given a time as input in `hh:mm:ss` format, print the total number of minutes which have passed in the day.

 ### Input format